headlessripper/Nectar-X-Studio/README.md

 With **no internet connection required**, Nectar ensures **privacy-first, high-performance inference** using cutting-edge open-source models from **Hugging Face, Ollama, and beyond**.

-Whether you’re generating natural language, analyzing text, or embedding AI into your workflows, Nectar gives you **full control** over how and where your models run—optimized for **efficiency** and **user freedom**.
+Whether you’re generating natural language, analyzing text, or embedding AI into your workflows, Nectar gives you **full control** over how and where your models run—optimized for **efficiency** and **user freedom**. it gives users the ability to building agents, connecting knowledge, and performing deep research.

 ---